 - Custom 15-foot long leashes for BAT are now available!
-We ship worldwide, with free shipping to the US and Canada.
+We ship worldwide, with free shipping to the US.

 - Walk With Me!
 Streaming feature-length video on walking skills for both ends of the leash

 BAT should be a dance between the dog and the person.
 The human is the one who knows the plan for the dance, but the dog is the one who has the understanding of rhythm.